 Huh?
 Naturally, you might think dampness = watering products down = making them less potent.
 But in the case of skin, as it so often is, the real story is a little more complicated.

 What is damp skin?

 On the surface, it seems like a simple question.
 But our body is naturally designed to be waterproof.
-It’s covered by tightly overlapping skin cells, all held together by natural oils and waxes that repel water.
+It’s covered by tightly overlapping skin cells, all held together by carefully pH balanced natural oils and waxes that repel water and bacteria.
 If you pour water on it, it’ll run right off, protected by that natural barrier.
 But over time, water – the ultimate solvent – makes its way through, and our skin cells can actually soak up a surprising amount.